MystenLabs/sui/sdk/wallet-adapter/packages/wallet-standard/README.md

 Features are standard methods consumers can use to interact with a wallet.
 To be listed in the Sui wallet adapter, you must implement the following features in your wallet:

 - `standard:connect` - Used to initiate a connection to the wallet.
+- `standard:events` - Used to listen for changes that happen within the wallet, such as accounts being added or removed.
 - `sui:signAndExecuteTransaction` - Used to prompt the user to sign a transaction, then submit it for execution to the blockchain.

 You can implement these features in your wallet class under the `features` property: